12 Tips to Keep Your House Free of Dog and Cat Hair

 Investing in a water distiller will help with the cost of having to constantly buy distilled water, not to mention save you time running to the store to pick up another gallon when you realize you're out.

-I personally have several humidifiers around the house and a water distiller that I use to distill my own water, so I'm never without.
 The added moisture in the air reduces the static in the house and fur comes right up during cleaning, keeping my hubby's allergies in check.

 Humidifier to Reduce Static Image by Toe Beans